About This Chapter

 Australia's highly regarded picture book author, Mem Fox, is a highly accomplished author for both children and adults.
 This lesson gives a brief biography and lists her most popular books.

 What do a paper bag princess, smelly socks and a mud puddle have in common?
 One very clever children's author named Robert Munsch.
 In this lesson, we'll explore this storyteller's life and his writing.

 49. What is Contemporary Literature? - Definition & Writing Style

 When we talk about literature, there are myriad ways to define, describe and label the content.
 When we talk about contemporary literature, we are describing writing during a specific time period.
 Read on to learn about contemporary literature and what that label entails.

 50. Examples of Morals & Life Lessons in Fairy Tales

-Fairy tales can not only transport us to faraway kingdoms, but teach us important lessons.
-In this study, we'll examine some popular fairy tales, the morals they present and what we can learn from reading them.
+Fairy tales can not only transport us to faraway kingdoms but also teach us important lessons.
+In this video, we'll examine some popular fairy tales, the morals they present and what we can learn from reading them.

 51. A Tiger in the House Summary